asmodeus812/elearning/java-se-study/java-ocp/9-java-nio2-fundamentals.md

-# NIO Streams
+# NIO.2 - New input output v2

 Java offers a rich set of `APIs` one can use to manipulate files and directories.
 Java 7 introduced a set of IO `APIs` called `NIO.2` which stands for - New I/O. It offered convenient ways to perform operations related to a file system.
 In Java 8 they can also be sued along the Stream API.
+It is important to note that `NIO.1` exists, that was introduced in java 1.4, and it was a complementary addition to the old school java IO that has existed in the language since its beginnings.

 ## Path